MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

 ## Overview of DNS

-Domain Name System (DNS) is a hierarchical and decentralized naming system used to translate human-readable domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
-Essentially, DNS acts as the phonebook of the internet.
+Domain Name System (DNS) translates human-readable domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
+Essentially, DNS acts as the internet's phonebook.".

 > [!NOTE]
 > In Azure you can configure multiple custom DNS servers at the Virtual Network(VNET) level or at the Network Interface(NIC) level.
 The DNS servers configured at the NIC level will override the configuration done at VNET level.

 ## Purpose of this Document

-The purpose of this document is to provide a comprehensive guide on configuring custom DNS servers and search domain, across different Linux distributions, specifically Redhat, SUSE, and Ubuntu.
+The purpose of this document is to provide a comprehensive guide on configuring custom DNS servers and search domain, across different Linux distributions, such as, Redhat, SUSE, and Ubuntu.
-By following the guidelines and procedures outlined in this document, users can ensure their Linux systems are configured with optimal and secure DNS settings, leading to improved network performance and reliability.
+Following the guidelines in this document ensures optimal and secure DNS settings for Linux systems in Azure.

 > [!NOTE]
 > This document uses the DNS servers “1.2.3.4” and “5.6.7.8” and the search domain “test.example.com” as examples.
 Please replace these with your actual DNS server addresses and search domain entries.